carpentries-work/carpentries.org/pages/workshops.md

 #### What are the requirements for a Carpentries workshop?
 A Carpentries lesson must meet the following requirements:
+* Teach a lesson program's core curriculum
 * Have at least 1 [certified instructor]({%link pages/instructors.html%})
-* Must use The Carpentries surveys to get evaluations
+* Use The Carpentries surveys to get evaluations
 * Abide by our [Code of Conduct][code_of_conduct]